davidjbradshaw/iframe-resizer/README.md

 		}
 	});

-To see this working take a look at the <a href="http://davidjbradshaw.com/iframe-resizer/example/">example</a> and watch the console log.
+To see this working take a look at the [example](http://davidjbradshaw.com/iframe-resizer/example/) and watch the console log.

 ## Options